Lerrissirrel/Thermostat-Tracking/install/INSTALL_README.txt

 5. Modify config.php

-Set the zip code and the type of external weather (temperature/humidity) API to use.

-6. Install c-pChart from https://github.com/szymach/c-pchart in ../../common/php/c-pChart
+Update various user setable values as documented within config.php

+6. Run "composer update" to install the logging library

+If you'd like to try a modification to the logging library to keep a link from "logs/latest" to the most recent log file, from the root directory where you installed, run:
+# patch vendor/katzgrau/klogger/src/Logger.php < install/Logger.diff

+7. Run "npm install echarts" to install a copy of echarts

+8. Run "npm install jquery" to install a copy of jquery

-7. Manually run scripts/thermo_update_status.php and scripts/thermo_update_temps.php
+9. Manually run scripts/thermo_update_status.php and scripts/thermo_update_temps.php

-8. Add the scripts to the cron job/scheduled tasks.
-See install/create_schedule
+10. Add these scripts to the cron job/scheduled tasks.
+See install/create_schedule.readme